-How to focus on and teach specific Godly character traits:
+How to focus on and teach specific Godly character traits

 (For this example, I will give ideas for teaching courage.)

-2. Teach what the trait looks like.
+2. Teach what living out each character trait looks like.

 Courage is facing your fears with confidence.
 Courage can be physical, like jumping from a diving board, or moral, like doing the right thing when your friends may laugh at you.